deploy-f/botf/README.md

 * auto sending
 * good performance

-## Documentaion

- (Under development) Visit to [our wiki](https://github.com/deploy-f/botf/wiki) to read botf documentation

- Good video on youtube https://www.youtube.com/watch?v=hieLnm9wO6s
+ There is a good video on youtube(in russian) https://www.youtube.com/watch?v=hieLnm9wO6s

 ## Install